 Tourism in Mollepata

-Mollepata is a tourist destination that the traveler can choose, especially if they have an interest in rural tourism, long walks, and the sighting of beautiful natural settings, but also if they want to know some of the remains that pre-Hispanic cultures left for immortalize.
+Mollepata is a tourist destination in Peru that the traveler can choose, especially if they have an interest in rural tourism, long walks, and the sighting of beautiful natural settings, but also if they want to know some of the remains that pre-Hispanic cultures left for immortalize.

 The archaeological resource that the traveler can find on his visit to Mollepata, is known by the name of Choquequirao.
 Choquequirao would have been during the Inca period, an important citadel and fortress, which stood out for having been the last point of resistance of the Incas that populated Vilcabamba.